offensive-packaging/documentation/lvm2/index.md

-   lvextend        Add space to a logical volume lvmchange       With the device mapper, this is obsolete and does nothing. lvmconfig       Display and manipulate configuration information lvmdiskscan     List devices that may be used as physical volumes lvmsadc         Collect activity data lvmsar          Create activity report lvreduce        Reduce the size of a logical volume lvremove        Remove logical volume(s) from the system lvrename        Rename a logical volume
+   lvextend        Add space to a logical volume lvmchange       With the device mapper, this is obsolete and does nothing. lvmconfig       Display and manipulate configuration information lvmdevices      Manage the devices file lvmdiskscan     List devices that may be used as physical volumes lvmsadc         Collect activity data lvmsar          Create activity report lvpoll          Continue already initiated poll operation on a logical volume lvreduce        Reduce the size of a logical volume lvremove        Remove logical volume(s) from the system lvrename        Rename a logical volume